danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 Examining the tofu example reveals that object-oriented programming is highly organized and concrete even though objects are abstractions.
 It's also worth adding here that OOP is designed to reflect the way the world is organized, at least from the computer programmers' perspective.
 It provides an understanding of the ways in which relatively independent objects operate through their relation to other objects.

-Academic and video game designer Ian Bogost refers to these interacting processes as *unit operations*, "characterized by their increased compression of representation, a tendency common over the course of the twentieth century, from structuralist anthropology to computation.
+Academic and video game designer Ian Bogost refers to these interacting processes as "unit operations," "characterized by their increased compression of representation, a tendency common over the course of the twentieth century, from structuralist anthropology to computation.
 I use this term to refer to processes in the general sense, for example, the coupling of a cultural process and its computational representation."[^Bogost] Taking his cue from a combination of literary theory and computing, he argues that cultural phenomena (not just computer games) can be read as a configurative system of discrete, interlocking units of meaning.
 There are numerous implications here.
 As we have seen in this chapter, each object includes both data and functions — and in addition — programmers can create relationships between different objects, and objects can further inherit characteristics from other objects.

 As mentioned above, this object-oriented approach closely approximates the ways that many other disciplines also understand discrete objects and their interactions.
-The most obvious connection here, not least in its naming, is with object-oriented ontology (OOO), a philosophical *speculation* on how objects exist, and interact.
+The most obvious connection here, not least in its naming, is with "object-oriented ontology" (OOO), a philosophical "speculation" on how objects exist, and interact.
 But we should be wary of making too-easy a connection here between OOP and OOO (made even more confusing by the earlier descriptor OOP, object-oriented philosophy).
 In brief, OOO rejects the idea that objects come into being through the perception of the human subject, and promotes that idea that objects, whether human or nonhuman, are autonomous.[^Harman]

 Again, a book like ours is not the place for a deep discussion of philosophy, but it should be noted that OOO is a Heidegger-influenced critique of Kantian metaphysics, and a rejection of the privileging of human existence over the existence of nonhuman objects.
-The connection to Heidegger's ideas is made explicit in Harman's *Tool-Being: Heidegger and the Metaphysics of Objects* that builds on the oft-cited distinction between *present-at-hand* and the *ready-to-hand*.[^Harman2] The former refers to our theoretical apprehension of a world made up of objects, and the latter describes our practical relation to things that are handy or useful.
+The connection to Heidegger's ideas is made explicit in Harman's *Tool-Being: Heidegger and the Metaphysics of Objects* that builds on the oft-cited distinction between "present-at-hand" and the "ready-to-hand."[^Harman2] The former refers to our theoretical apprehension of a world made up of objects, and the latter describes our practical relation to things that are handy or useful.
 The claim is that practice precedes theory, and that the ready-to-hand of human practice is prior to the present-at-hand, which Harman extends to the practice of objects themselves, to articulate his 'ontology of objects'.
 It is perhaps useful to think of programming in this way, as a tool-based practice where the objects themselves exist independently of human activity and, as Harman would put it, are not ontologically exhausted by their relations with humans or other objects.

 One of the perceived difficulties is how to incorporate politics into this.
-Jane Bennett’s *Vibrant Matter* is an example of an attempt to take a political position on the more-than-human assemblages that question human (more often than not, male) sovereignty over the world, even including the agency of food in the chapter "Edible Matter."[^Bennett] The aim, she writes "is to articulate a vibrant materiality that runs alongside and inside humans to see how analyses of political events might change if we gave the force of things more due."[^Bennett2] Here, she partly draws on the work of Bruno Latour, and his idea of *actants*, a phrase which emphasizes a coming together — assemblage — of complex, diverse, interlinking agencies.[^Latour] Objects have become things again, as he puts it.
+Jane Bennett’s *Vibrant Matter* is an example of an attempt to take a political position on the more-than-human assemblages that question human (more often than not, male) sovereignty over the world, even including the agency of food in the chapter "Edible Matter."[^Bennett] The aim, she writes "is to articulate a vibrant materiality that runs alongside and inside humans to see how analyses of political events might change if we gave the force of things more due."[^Bennett2] Here, she partly draws on the work of Bruno Latour, and his idea of "actants," a phrase which emphasizes a coming together — assemblage — of complex, diverse, interlinking agencies.[^Latour] Objects have become things again, as he puts it.

 If we extend this line of argument to operating systems, and society as Latour does, then questions arise as to how best facilitate the production of objects, and their actions.
 Free, open source software production, for instance, is based on certain principles of distribution and the mutual exchange of its objects, similar to the interactions of objects in programming environments.
 The way that objects operate in computational and cultural decision-making and representation models is political.
 Matthew Fuller and Andrew Goffey suggest that this object-oriented modeling of the world is a social-technical practice, "compressing and abstracting relations operative at different scales of reality, composing new forms of agency."[^FullerGoffey] In their opinion, this agency operates across the computational and material arrangement of everyday encounters.

 With the abstraction of relations, there is an interplay between abstract and concrete reality.
 The classifications abstract and concrete were taken up by Marx in his critique of capitalist working conditions to distinguish between abstract labor and living labor.
 Whereas abstract labor is labor-power exerted producing commodities that uphold capitalism, living labor is the capacity to work.
-This abstraction is the process by which labor is *subsumed* under capitalism (somewhat like data capture).
+This abstraction is the process by which labor is "subsumed" under capitalism (somewhat like data capture).
 For brevity, what we want to emphasize more firmly is that knowledge of these ideas, and of programming, is subject to the movement between concrete and abstract states.

 Let's explain using some more Marxism: we might assume that there is a real and concrete thing in the world, that once put under pressure by critique, reveals itself to be false, an abstraction.
 The relation between the concrete and abstract in Marx thus is a dialectical movement between states in order to reduce the abstractions and arrive at a reality that represents a rich totality of relations (such as class struggle).
 What Marx refers to as abstract determinations leads towards a reproduction of the concrete by way of critical thinking, which itself is grounded in reality and lived conditions.
 The politics of this (distinct from Hegel’s idealism) is that abstractions are reliant on the concrete, and return to it.
 This should be repeatable.
 His example is the abstraction of exchange value (through abstract labor), as it can only exist in a dialectical relationship with the concrete social relations found in society.[^Manifesto]